haxi0/SparseThemer/README.md

 You may be asking: Okay, but [Cowabunga Lite](https://github.com/leminlimez/CowabungaLite) exists!
 And you're right.
 The only upside to this is that it **allows you to keep your badges**, because it's theming the actual app and not creating bookmarks.

+## How to use?
+* pip install pymobiledevice3
+* unzip .zip to Applications
+* plug in phone and enjoy

 ## How does it work?
 * SparseThemer takes list of apps, cross checks against a set theme's list of bundle IDs.
 * SparseThemer downloads the Assets.car using [ipatool-py](https://github.com/NyaMisty/ipatool-py)